Pakistan's Provincial Assembly dissolved by order of ex-PM Khan - ExBulletin

 Pakistan’s Provincial Assembly dissolved by order of ex-PM Khan

+The move to Pakistan’s most populous province, Punjab, is part of a bid to force a snap general election.

+PTI spokesman Fawad Chaudry previously said the disbandments were planned as “a huge pressure tactic”. (pap.gov.pk)

-The provincial assembly of Pakistan’s most populous province, Punjab, was dissolved on Saturday night, in a move orchestrated by former Prime Minister Imran Khan as part of a bid to force a snap general election.
+The provincial assembly of Pakistan’s most populous province, Punjab, has been dissolved, in a move orchestrated by former Prime Minister Imran Khan as part of a bid to force a snap general election.

 Punjab Governor Baligh Ur Rehman on Saturday signed a letter ordering the appointment of an interim chief minister, replacing the government of Khan’s coalition partner Chaudhry Pervez Elahi.